adamant/adamant.language.reference/variable-bindings.md

     let x: int = 5;

 You can read this as let x be an int with the value 5.
-The `int` type is one of the many [predefined types](predefined-types.md) in Adamant.
+The `int` type is one of the many [primitive types](primitive-types.md) in Adamant.
 It is a 32 bit signed integer.
 There are other types for the various standard integer sizes.

 In future examples, we many annotate the type of a variable that Adamant can infer using a comment to make sure the type is clear to you.
 That would look like: